 This classic Mini Mayfair has been subject to a tasteful customisation and refurbishmemt.
 The primary upgrades are the engine and gearbox as this now has a 1330cc Morespeed Stage 3 engine and short shift gearbox deliver a BHP of 90+

 Internally the car has had tasteful improvements with wood effect dash, wooden steering wheel and stainless steel door fittings.
 Now an appreciating classic this car goes well, sounds great and brings a smile to the face of driver, passengers and on-lookers

 The replacement 1330cc engine (correct on V5) has done approximately 20,000 miles.
 For those more technically interested please see the following.
 This has now been rebuilt by Scholar Engines

 There is a significant file of parts and servicing that dates backs to 1993.
 This includes old MOTs dating back to 2007.
 This file needs to be viewed to be appreciated but below are some of the highlights.
 Clearly the car was subject to modernisation and discrete customisation from 1999 to 2012, with the majority of work in 2011

 It would seem that all the previous owners of this little mini have all contributed to its current status with repairs, servicing to modifications and cosmetics

-The car will be supplied with a MOT
+The car has a new MOT